-Output Indicator Indicator Type Target/s Progress 05/06 Issues identified 1c Percentage of employment development on previously developed land Core None in the Structure Plan, draft RSS or Local Plan although the Preferred Options Central Area Action Plan DPD allocations equate to 100% development on previously developed land Preferred Options Site Allocations and Designations DPD allocations equate to 33% development on previously developed land.
-B1= 314m = 1.3% B2=1064m =100% B8=9143m =59% Most employment completions 05/06 were on an allocated Greenfield employment site.
+Output Indicator Indicator Type Target/s Progress 06/07 Issues identified 1c Percentage of employment development on previously developed land Core None in the Structure Plan, draft RSS or Local Plan although the Preferred Options Central Area Action Plan DPD allocations equate to 100% development on previously developed land Preferred Options Site Allocations and Designations DPD allocations equate to 33% development on previously developed land.
+B1= 415m 2 = 61% B2= N/A B8=2116m 2 =32% These figures indicate the recycling of employment sites both in the central area and elsewhere in the City.
 1d Employment land supply by type Core Structure Plan requires 95ha 1991- 2011.
 Move towards a job-based target in the draft Regional Spatial Strategy.
-Available land 2005 - 2006 = 92.31ha.
+Available land 2006 - 2007 = 85.88ha.
 This includes both allocations and commitments Much of this land includes old employment allocations.
 These sites are being reviewed through the LDF process and where appropriate may be allocated for alternative uses.

-Output Indicator Indicator Target/s Progress 05/06 Issues identified Te Loss of employment land in; (i) regeneration areas (ii) local authority area Core No specific target although it is established national, regional and local policy to resist the loss of employment land where it is needed to meet economic needs.
+Output Indicator Indicator Target/s Progress 06/07 Issues identified 1e Loss of employment land in; (i) regeneration areas (ii) local authority area Core No specific target although it is established national, regional and local policy to resist the loss of employment land where it is needed to meet economic needs.
 The emerging LDF policies seek to apply a sequential approach to the loss of employment land whereby if employment land is to be lost, preference is given to other uses that would still generate job opportunities followed by mixeduse development and then residential development.
-The GHURC aim to reinvigorate the City Centre Office market and this is reflected in the draft Central Area Action Plan. (i) Land lost in the Central Area in the 2005/6 monitoring period = 1770m2 of B1 office floorspace.
-This employment floorspace changed to a mix of retail, residential and dentist uses.
-Some jobs would therefore have been provided. (ii) Within the whole authority area the total number of B1 losses = 3066 m2 & B2 losses = 2800m2 B1 offices changed to a mix of retail, residential, dental and training uses.
-The B2 site was a convenience shopping (food) permission.
+The GHURC aims to reinvigorate the City Centre Office market and this is reflected in the draft Central Area Action Plan. (i) Land lost in the Central Area in the 2006/7 monitoring period = 81.5m2 of B1 office floorspace.
+This employment floorspace changed to residential use. (ii) Within the whole authority area the total number of B1 losses = 159.1 m2 & B8 losses = 89.19m2 B1 offices changed residential.
+The B8 site changed to a betting office (A2).
 Within the central area, old offices in Victorian/Georgian buildings sometimes do not meet the requirements of the modern office market.
-Increasingly they are being seen as potential redevelopment sites.
-Notably however the GHURC aim to reinvigorate the City Centre Office market and this is reflected in the draft Central Area Action Plan.
-The B2 site lost in the monitoring period lay adjacent to a retail park and was perhaps unlikely to attract an alternative B2 occupier.
-Redevelopment has resulted in environmental improvements and an improved food retail offer for local residents.
+Increasingly they are being seen as potential redevelopment sites for other uses including residential.
+Notably the GHURC aims to reinvigorate the City Centre Office market and this is reflected in the draft Central Area Action Plan.
 The City has existing and emerging policies in place to protect employment land.
-It should be noted that 27ha of employment land is in the process of being lost as a major housing allocation is built out at RAF Quedgeley 1f Employment land lost to residential development Core No specific target although it is established national, regional and local policy to resist the loss of employment land where it is needed to meet economic needs.
+It should be noted that 27ha of employment land is in the process of being lost as a major housing allocation is built out at RAF Quedgeley

+1f Employment land lost to residential development Core No specific target although it is established national, regional and local policy to resist the loss of employment land where it is needed to meet economic needs.
 The emerging LDF policies seek to apply a sequential approach to the loss of employment land whereby if employment land is to be lost, preference is given to other uses that would still generate job opportunities followed by mixeduse development and then residential development.
-Completions to date (March 2006) have resulted in the loss of 11.26ha with the development of Framework Area 1 at RAF Quedgeley.
-27ha of employment land will be lost as MU5 a major mixed-use allocation is built out at RAF Quedgeley.
-This site will continue to be built out through the Structure Plan period up to 2011.
+Completions to date (March 2007) have resulted in the loss of 11.26ha with the development of Framework Area 1 at RAF Quedgeley.
+27ha of employment land will be lost as MU5 a major mixeduse allocation is built out at RAF Quedgeley.
+This site will continue to be built out through the Structure Plan period up to 2011. -- ------ --- -- ---